 Democracy Fund – Democracy Fund works toward an open and just democracy through grant-making and philanthropy.
-It supports partners from across the political spectrum in pursuit of a vibrant public square, free and fair elections, effective and accountable government, and a just and inclusive society.
+It supports partners from across the political spectrum in pursuit of a vibrant public square, free and fair elections, effective and accountable government, and just and inclusive society.

 The Democracy Group – The Democracy Group is a network of podcasts united around the goal of helping listeners understand what’s broken in our democracy and how people are working together to fix it.
 It is a public service dedicated to creating a more informed, civically engaged electorate.

-E Pluribus Unum Fund – The E Pluribus Unum Fund brings people together across the American South around the issues of race, equity, economic opportunity, and violence, stating that cities and towns will only thrive if they find a way to unite around common purpose with shared responsibility and opportunity.
+E Pluribus Unum Fund – The E Pluribus Unum Fund brings people together across the American South around the issues of race, equity, economic opportunity, and violence, stating that cities and towns will only thrive if they find a way to unite around a common purpose with shared responsibility and opportunity.

-The Factual – The Factual is a fact-checking new site that automatically analyzes how informative a story is based on diversity of sources, factual tone of writing, author's expertise, and more.
+The Factual – The Factual is a fact-checking new site that automatically analyzes how informative a story is based on a diversity of sources, factual tone of writing, author's expertise, and more.

 Federation of State Humanities Councils – The Federation of State Humanities Councils is the national member association of the 55 state and jurisdictional humanities councils.
-Its purpose is to provide leadership, advocacy, and information to help members advance programs that engage millions of citizens across diverse populations in community and civic life.
+Its purpose is to provide leadership, advocacy, and information to help members advance programs that engage millions of citizens across diverse populations in the community and civic life.

 FeelReal – FeelReal is a social platform that convenes skilled “Spaceholders” and connects them to the individuals and organizations that need their services.
 Rooted in the principles of restorative justice, it expands opportunities for meaningful dialogue and community-building to deepen relationships and advance the goals of inclusion, mindfulness, and social wellness within and across public and organizational settings.